Considine's Cave Dig (North End)

 Positioning and securing the shoring.

 With the new shoring resting on the two short pieces of pole, (“A”), and having been finally back packed with stone this section of shoring is ready to be lifted up into position tight against the existing shoring.
 This is accomplished by using a two metre timber lever to “jack” up each side in turn.
-During each lift the gap exposed between the shoring and the short piece of pole has a piece of timber inserted, and so on, until the space between the new and exist shoring is almost closed.
+During each lift the gap exposed between the shoring and the short piece of pole has a piece of timber inserted, and so on, until the space between the new and existing shoring is almost closed.
 With the new shoring supported by the inserted timber on top of the short poles the “Y” hang assembly is dismantled and secured to the new lowest piece of shoring, before final tightening the pieces of rebar previously driven in are withdrawn, the final lifting of the entire shoring is finished and the final tensioning of the support cable completed by adjusting the turnbuckles.